 Obama launched “Educate to Innovate,” his effort to encourage the study of science, technology, engineering and math, in 2009.

 More than 35 student teams will exhibit their projects at the White House Science Fair.

-For more cool science projects, check out: Cool Science Projects
+For more cool experiments visit our Cool Science Projects page.